This website has been designed, developed and tested alongside people with a learning disability, their parents, carers and family members.

 Our website was last tested in September 2016 by experts in accessibility, which highlighted some issues that we are working through, particularly if you use a screen-reader or navigate with your keyboard only.

-We are working very hard on these areas and our goal is to meet Web Content Accessibility Guidelines 2.0 (WCAG) AA by summer 2017.
-In the meantime, please don’t hesitate to contact us to request information in an accessible format.
+We are working very hard on these areas and our goal is to meet Web Content Accessibility Guidelines 2.0 (WCAG) AA.
+Please don’t hesitate to contact us to request information in an accessible format.
 We’d also welcome your feedback - see the form below.

 Would you like to be a tester?